Bruce Wood® (1960–2014)

 Keeper—Bruce Wood® (2013) I Schmetterling—Bruce Wood® (2004); restaged 2017 I My Heart Remembers—Bryan Arias (2015) I Chasing Home—Albert Drake (2017) I My Brother’s Keeper—Bruce Wood® (2013) I Carved In Stone—Joy Atkins Bollinger (2016) I Lovett!—Bruce Wood® (2000); restaged 2013

 Asia, and Australia, contact:

 In addition, presenters in the Mid-America Arts Alliance

-region of Oklahoma, Arkansas, Missouri, and Nebraska may apply for up to $5,000 to support Bruce Wood Dance coming to their community.
+regions of Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas may apply for up to $5,000 to support Bruce Wood Dance coming to their community.
 Please check out the Regional Touring Program Grant offered by Mid-America Arts Alliance.

 Texas Commission on the Arts